 Street performers may apply for First Friday the 1st-15th of the month proceeding First Friday (e.g. To participate in April First Friday, performers would need to register between March 1 & 15).
 All performers are required to provide their own equipment and must inform DBA if they need electricity prior to First Friday.
 All performers signing up for the first time must submit a video recording of your performance to email@example.com.
 If your performance is amplified, the sound may not exceed half a city block.
 We ask that each performance group have no more than three (3) people unless permission has been granted for additional performers.
 Drums are not allowed at First Friday unless special permission is granted before signing up.
 Permits must be re-applied for monthly.

 Artists and Non-Profit Groups

-There are two locations in the Downtown area for mobile food trucks.
-All mobile food trucks must have a current, valid permit from the City of Bryan.
+There are two locations in the Downtown area for mobile food vendors.
+All mobile food vendors must have a current, valid permit from the City of Bryan as well as a permit from the Brazos County Health Department.
+A Texas Sales Tax permit is also required, when applicable.
 A $75 First Friday food vendor permit is required by the DBA and must be paid no later than 5 p.m. on First Friday.

 We do not allow fundraising, independent distributors of commercial products (such as Avon, Scentsy, and the like), or outside vendors to sell on the streets, or for-profit businesses who want to showcase their services or products.
 If you are a for-profit businesses who would like to sponsor an official First Friday activity, please contact email@example.com for more information.